A Look into The Current Pet Food Shortage

 How the COVID Ripple has Created Waves in Pet Food Supply

-If you feed canned food to your four-legged companion, it’s likely that you’ve noticed some gaps in the store shelves lately.
-Some canned pet food items, ranging from grocery brands to premium quality, have been out of stock for weeks or even months.
-While your pet’s food may not seem like an item to be affected by the pandemic, the COVID ripple has in fact impacted the pet industry tremendously on many levels.
-Couple this with a large boom in pet adoptions, where the industry has also seen increased demand.
+If you feed canned food to your four-legged companion, you’ve likely noticed some gaps in the store shelves lately.
+Various canned pet food items, ranging from grocery brands to premium quality, have been out of stock for weeks or even months.

 The Covid-19 pandemic has caused interruptions on nearly every level of the supply chain.
-Some of them you likely have never considered as a factor, and some have taken a number of weeks or months to trickle down to store shelves.
-It’s clear that the COVID ripple is responsible for the slower production rates of canned pet food, and here are the reasons why:
+Some you may have never considered, and others take several weeks or months to trickle down to store shelves.
+Nevertheless, it’s clear that the COVID ripple is responsible for the slower production rates of canned pet food.

-- Labor shortages ranging from the livestock farms all the way to the canning facilities and delivery drivers have slowed production.
-Some processing facilities have been forced to close temporarily or operate with less staffing due to social distancing measures, lower facility capacities, and self-quarantines due to infection or exposure to the virus.
-When this happens multiple times, production lead times can easily jump from 1-2 weeks to 2-4 months.
-Some canned pet food manufacturers are so far behind that they are not accepting purchase orders at all.
-This unfortunately means that there are some brands or entire lines of canned food that may never be in production again.
+- Labor shortages ranging from the livestock farms to the canning facilities and delivery drivers have slowed production.
+In addition, some processing facilities have been forced to close temporarily or operate with less staffing due to social distancing measures, lower facility capacities, and self-quarantines due to infection or exposure to the virus.
+When this happens multiple times, production lead times can quickly jump from 1-2 weeks to 2-4 months.
+As a result, some canned pet food manufacturers are so far behind they do not accept purchase orders.
+This, unfortunately, means that there are some brands or entire lines of canned food that may never be in production again.

 - Supply shortages and delays are also to blame.
 Facilities at the beginning of the supply chain, such as livestock farms and slaughterhouses, have struggled to find workers to process the ingredients needed for pet food.
-This ultimately slows supply or in some cases creates temporary shortages.
-For common proteins like beef and chicken, other suppliers are often able to fill gaps.
-However, in the case of more exotic options like venison, there are often more long-term shortages.
+This ultimately slows supply or, in some cases, creates temporary shortages.
+For common proteins like beef and chicken, other suppliers can often fill gaps.
+However, there are usually more long-term shortages in the case of more exotic options like venison.

-- Imported ingredients have also seen delays for multiple reasons.
-For example, many pet food companies source some vitamin additives from China, where production facilities have faced the same hurdles as mentioned above.
-Other countries like Canada and some European countries have much more strict COVID-19 measures in place which require manufacturing facilities to close for extended lengths of time for quarantine and cleaning measures when an employee is diagnosed with COVID-19.
-We also have staffing shortages and safety measures in place with the U.S. Customs and Border Patrol which also extends the amount of time imported product may sit at at port.
+- Imported ingredients have also seen delays.
+Production facilities, both national and international, have measures that require manufacturing facilities to close for extended lengths of time for quarantine and cleaning measures, along with the labor and supply shortages.
+In addition, the staffing shortages and safety measures in place with the U.S. Customs and Border Patrol also extend the time imported products sit at the port.

-- This year’s heavy winter precipitation has also delayed transportation along the supply chain.
+- Inclement weather has also delayed transportation along the supply chain.
 Delays due to unsafe travel conditions and power outages from winter storms have been widespread from suppliers to production facilities to retailers.
-While this may not be a major cause for empty shelves, it is a contributing factor of slower replenishment when we consider that the southern states – that aren’t used to this weather – are blanketed in snow and ice.
+While this may not be a significant cause for empty shelves, it contributes to slower replenishment.

 Increased Adoption Rates